Privacy & Website Policy

 Our legitimate interests include offering to provide you with legal services, quotations and preliminary advice prior to formal instructions.
 It also includes enabling us to process payments, manage and develop our business, for marketing activities and to better understand how our website and services are used.
 It also includes hosting and maintaining our website.
 It also includes enforcing the terms of any contract between us and any client.

-We do process your personal information in any automated way which has a significant effect of the individual concerned or produces legal effects which affects that individual.
+We do not process your personal information in any automated way which has a significant effect of the individual concerned or produces legal effects which affect that individual.

 To whom we may pass your personal information

 We will never sell your data and will keep it safe and secure at all times.

 There may be occasions when we need to pass your information to third parties pursuant to our professional and legal obligations.
 We may also need to pass your information to third parties during the course of your transaction or pursuant to the work that we are undertaking on your behalf.